 But this mama still needs makeup, so I shook and shook and shook that little tube until my arms got tired of shaking (it was like, a minute) and looked at it again.
 It wasn’t completely mixed, but it looked good enough to try putting on my face.

 I should have known better.

-I put about a pea sized amount on my sponge and started to apply it to my face, the same exact way I every other morning.
+I put about a pea sized amount on my sponge and started to apply it to my face, the same exact way I do every other morning.
 Only this time, the make up didn’t “go on.”
 Instead, it just smeared like thick goo on top of my skin.
 You know how in the movies lifeguards have that thick white sunscreen on their nose?
 Imagine that, only something slightly resembling the color of skin.